 You can accomplish all you need for better flexibility in 10 minutes or less!
 A little bit of stretching every day truly works to regain flexibility.

 A big turnoff to stretching is pain.
-When you go too deep or too far into a stretch, it can cause pain and make you not want to revisit that stretch again.
+Going too deep or too far into a stretch can cause pain and make you not want to revisit that stretch again.

 Solution: Be More Gentle